luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  >./maintenance_tracker edit
-  For which car?
+  > 6
+  Which car would you like to edit?
-  1. 2000 Jetta
+  1. 2000 Volkswagon Jetta
-  2. 2012 CRV
+  2. 2012 Honda CRV
-  3. 2014 Silverado
+  3. 2014 Chevy Silverado
   > 2
-  What would you like to update?
+  What would you like to edit: make, model, or year?
-  1. Name
-  2. Year
-  3. Make
-  4. Model
-  > 2
+  > year
   Please enter the updated year
   > 2001
-  The year of your Volkswagon Jetta is now 2001
+  2000 Volkswagon Jetta has been updated to 2001 Volkswagon Jetta
 ```

 Acceptance Criteria

-* User passes in `edit` command and one argument: name of car
+* User selects 6: Edit Car
 * The program asks which car they would like to change, what they would and what they would like to update in menu form
 * After answering all prompts a confirmation of changes is printed out